Nights/Weekends Volunteers

 • House dogs in advanced training during the evenings, weekends, and holidays

-• Transport the dogs to our facility (673 Berkmar Ct, Charlottesville, VA 22901) during the weekdays for training
+• Transport the dogs to and from our facility (673 Berkmar Ct, Charlottesville, VA 22901) during the weekdays for training

 • Ensure that the dogs continue to build on the training they receive at the facility, maintaining consistency at home

-• Must complete the SDV Volunteers Class prior to receiving a dog
+• Complete a 2-3 hour, in-person, Volunteers Class prior to receiving a dog

-• Must live within commuting distance of Charlottesville, VA or willing to commute
+• Must live within commuting distance of Charlottesville, VA.

 • Comfortable transporting dogs to and from our facility on weekdays